Fraternity & Sorority Life

 How to join an Interfraternity Council Fraternity?

 To join an IFC fraternity at Loyola University New Orleans, you have to go through the formal recruitment process.
 This involves completing a recruitment registration form, attending an informational session, and attending rounds (these will be provided both virtually and in person) hosted by the member fraternities.
 After attending these events, a Fraternity may offer you an invitation to join or a "bid."
-The current member fraternities are Pi Kappa Phi and Phi Gamma Delta (FIJI).
+The current member fraternities are Pi Kappa Phi and Phi Gamma Delta (FIJI) and coming in Fall 2022, Delta Chi!
 Both on ground and distant learners CAN join an IFC Fraternity!

 How do I register?